ianmcorvidae/omdbapi-frontend/README.md

    a proper library if made any more complex
  * webfonts could probably be better-optimized
  * styling is quite sparse; design takes more time than code for me!
+ * the memcached server is hardcoded and should instead be configurable

 ## License